 Cucumbers aren’t too fussy.
 Give them sunlight, water, warm temps, and support for their climbing stalks, and you’re likely to end up with enough cucumbers to give some away to friends and family.
 Due to their vertical growth, they make great container garden vegetables.

 To Harvest: when your cucumbers are medium to dark green and firm to the touch, use scissors or garden shears to cut the cucumbers off the plant.
+We have an in-depth post on how to grow and harvest cucumbers.

 If you have a smaller space but want a substantial bounty, try growing green beans!
 There are both pole and bush style green beans—bush style green beans do not require support while pole green beans require staking.
 Wait to plant seeds until the ground temperature is over 48 degrees.